wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.18 =
+* Fixed: Prefixfilter does not give any output if there are no filters
+* Fixed: Convert shortcode attributes to an array in every case

 = 1.5.17 =
 * Fixed: concatenated terms can auto linked now
 * Permalinks will be rewritten on plugin acitvation now